doubleedesign/comet-components/docs-site/docs/troubleshooting.md

 \Symfony\Component\VarDumper\VarDumper::dump($thing_you_want_to_dump);
 ```

-In SilverStripe CMS, you don't need to qualify the `VarDumper` class with the namespace, as it is already available.
-You can just use `dump()`.

 :warning: If you are running the project through Herd, the VarDumper output will _only_ be shown in the Dumps window, and not
 :::